 Often the bank is too close to its own situation to be objective.
 Blind spots develop resulting in the bank not achieving its natural core deposit potential due to manageable internal or external considerations.

-These could be Business model, customer service issues, communications issues, technology issues, product line gaps or complexity, staff training issues, and a plethora of other considerations.
+These could be banks' business model, customer service issues, accountability or organization considerations, communications issues, technology issues, product line gaps or complexity, staff training issues, and a plethora of other considerations.

 Obtaining an objective evaluation can improve natural core deposit growth.